celestiaorg/docs/docs/developers/submit-data.md

 users should use an accurate gas limit value if they do not wish to over pay.

 Under the hood, fees are currently handled by specifying and deducting a flat fee.
-However gas price is often specifed by users instead of calculating the flat fee from the gas used and the gas price.
+However gas price is often specified by users instead of calculating the flat fee from the gas used and the gas price.
 Since the state machine does not refund users for unused gas, gas price is calculated by dividing the total fee by the gas limit.